Perhaps it is a commonly agreed fact that Paris is a very special place.

 - Basilica du Sacré-Cœur for great view on the city

-Picnic is a must when in Paris and there are a lot of places one can be had.
-The best places to pick up the food and wine for this picnic is Rue Cler.
+A picnic is a must when in Paris and there are a lot of places one can be had.
+The best place to pick up the food and wine for this picnic is Rue Cler.
 It is essentially a market street, packed with shops and cafes where you can buy fresh fruit and vegetables.
-There are many great shops selling fresh terrine and pate, wide variety of cheeses, jams, and terrine.
+There are many great shops selling fresh terrine and pate, a wide variety of cheeses, jams, and terrine.
 The market is also a popular spot for photos with a nice view of the Eiffel Tower.